gzholtkevych/distr_comp/PROJECT_IDEAS.md

 ### Realization

-Local processes of a distributed algorithm are identified with positive natural numbers lying in the diapason from 1 to $n$ (the number of the local processes).
+Local processes of a distributed algorithm are identified with positive natural numbers lying in the range from 1 to $n$ (the number of the local processes).

 A list of lists of positive integers models the function $\mathop{\mathrm{neighbors}}$.
 In such a list, the list located at the $k$-th place identifies neighbors of the process with the logical identifier equals $k+1$.
 Thus, each inner list contains numbers from the diapason from 1 to $n$.